Kenneth Lampl: Biography

-Film scoring
+Film and television scoring

-Lampl's first film score "Six Miles of Eight Feet" premiered at the Sundance Film Festival 2000 and won a Student Academy Awards as well as Best Original Score from the NYU First Run Film Festival.
+Lampl's first film score for the short film "Six Miles of Eight Feet" premiered at the 2000 Sundance Film Festival and won a Student Academy Award, as well as Best Original Score from the NYU First Run Film Festival.
 His next score "Empty" won Best Narrative Short at the Cinequest San Jose Film Festival and a Student Emmy award.

-His first feature length scoring came with composing music for Pokémon: The First Movie and Pokémon: Mewtwo Returns.
+His first work to appear on a feature-length film was composing as an "additional composer" on the American re-score of Pokémon: The First Movie, The same musical piece composition was subsequently reused on the films' TV special sequel, Pokémon: Mewtwo Returns.

-He has scored over 90 films including: Frontera (starring Ed Harris and Eva Longoria), 35 and Ticking (starring Kevin Hart and Nicole Ari Parker), Winter of Frozen Dreams (starring Thora Birch and Keith Carradine) and Royal Kill (starring Pat Morita and Eric Roberts), as well as the television series Born Again Virgin and Saints & Sinners He frequently collaborates with electronic artist and producer Darren Tate and Kirsten Axelholm.
-His recent score to Seth Larney's film 2067 was listed in "The Best Scores of 2020" by the Film Music Institute.
-The 2067 soundtrack was released on Milan Records.
+He has composed music for over 100 films, spanning mainstream dramas, independent features, and psychological thrillers.
+They include: the Western thriller Frontera (starring Ed Harris and Eva Longoria), the comedy 35 and Ticking (starring Kevin Hart and Nicole Ari Parker), the true-crime drama Winter of Frozen Dreams (starring Thora Birch and Keith Carradine), and the action thriller Royal Kill (starring Pat Morita and Eric Roberts).
+Beyond film, Lampl composed themes and underlying underscore for network television series as well, including the comedy-drama Born Again Virgin and the musical drama Saints & Sinners.
+He frequently collaborates with electronic dance music artist and producer Darren Tate.
+His score to the 2020 science fiction film entitled 2067, released on Milan Records, was listed in "The Best Scores of 2020" by the Film Music Institute.

+Lampl scored the music in the 2026 Bryan Singer-directed historical drama film Monument, in which Jon Voight stars as the Israeli architect Yaakov Rechter, alongside Joseph Mazzello (who plays his son).
+The score received positive critical attention.
+Film Threat wrote that "the music pushes the whole production to greatness," while Cinemacy described Lampl's "sweeping score" as amplifying "the film’s overall boldness."

 Choral music

-Lampl is a prolific composer of choral music.
-His first choral work in Hebrew "Adon Olam" was premiered and recorded by the Zamir Chorale of Boston.
-Other notable choral works include: "Jerusalem", "After the Wind" and "Dirshu Adonai" which were compositions featured by the American Choral Directors Association.
-His choral music is currently published by Walton Music, Santa Barbara Music Publishing and Colla Voce Music.
+Lampl has been a composer of contemporary sacred and secular choral music.
+His first choral work in Hebrew,"Adon Olam," was commissioned, premiered, and recorded by the Zamir Chorale of Boston.
+The contemporary musical setting was later commercially released by the ensemble on their European tour retrospective album, From Boston to Berlin.

+Other notable choral works include: the biblical adaptation "Jerusalem", "After the Wind," and the Psalm 105 meditation of the Book of Psalms "Dirshu Adonai," which were compositions featured by the American Choral Directors Association.
+The composition was featured by the American Choral Directors Association.

+His choral music is currently published by Walton Music, Alfred Music, Santa Barbara Music Publishing, and Colla Voce Music.